Risk Tolerance Inventory (RTI):

 Daniel S. Onoe, M.A., Doctoral Student, Rosemead School of Psychology, Biola University

-(This tool is made freely available for the global body of Christ.
+(This tool is made freely available for the global body of Christ but does incur costs to maintain.
 We rely on donations for our work.
-If you find it helpful, please consider making a donation or buy us a coffee.)
+If you find it helpful, please consider making a donation or buy us a coffee - see below.)